code-IM-perfect/AutoBrightness/readme.md

 - Get rid of the `brightnessctl` dependency on Linux
 - Disable it when videos are being played

+## Note for Linux users
+AutoBrightnessAdjuster requires that `brightnessctl` be installed.

+A direct implementation on linux would have simply included editing `/sys/class/backlight/< Name of Display >/brightness` but that would have required sudo access which I felt was dangerous.

+Some programs like `brightnessctl` and `light` [seem to add udev rules](https://wiki.archlinux.org/title/Backlight#Backlight_utilities) to get write access to the file, but I don't understand how exactly that works.
+I decided to go with `brightnessctl` because it is available in the `extra` repo of Arch (plus I already use it lol).
+This is in my TODO.

 ## Dependencies
 There is a screen capture liibrary as a go library but go would satisfy it automatically.